KasiePatricia/web3-training/documentation/WIBA/week-1.md

 - [ ] Start building my smart contract portfolio on GitHub

 **Community Goals:**
-- [ ] Participate actively in Discord discussions
+- [ ] Participate actively in WhatsApp discussions
 - [ ] Help at least one other mentee with a problem
 - [ ] Ask at least 3 thoughtful questions during mentor sessions